-7.3.7. getRemainingInitLifetime
+7.3.6. getRemainingInitLifetime

-public int getRemainingInitLifetime(Oid mech) throws GSSException
+public int getRemainingInitLifetime(Oid mech) throws GSSException mechOID The mechanism for which information should be returned.

 Returns the remaining lifetime in seconds for the credential to remain capable of initiating security contexts under the specified mechanism.
 A return value of GSSCredential.INDEFINITE_LIFETIME indicates that the credential does not expire for context initiation.
 A return value of 0 indicates that the credential is already expired.